ONZL/ONZL/README.md

 ## I'm a Self- Learning Web Developer

 - 🌱 I’m a passionate to explore new possibilities
-- 👯 I’m currently learning php and backend modules 🤣
+- 👯 Full stack developer
-- 🥅 Current Goals: To be great in front-end skills, especially in React library
+- 🥅 Current Goals: Research complex queries, in depth in databases, learn vue framework
 - ⚡ Fun fact: Loves coffee and ice cream

 ### Connect with me: